-Pacific School of Religion REV. NICOLE NAFFAA, DIRECTOR OF DEVELOPMENT served our community in a variety of ways, as staff and ministry interns.
+relationship with Pacific School of Religion (PSR) throughout its history.
+Several PSR students and alumnx have served our community in a variety of ways, as staff and ministry interns.
 Several First Church members have served on PSR's Board of Trustees and various committees.
 First Church has also hosted many of their significant events and conferences such as graduation and the Earl Lectures Series.